KStateMachine/kstatemachine/README.md

 ```

 ## Do not
-State machine is a powerful tool to control state so let it do its job,
+State machine is a powerful tool to control states so let it do its job,
 do not select target state by sending different event types depending on business logic state,
 let the state machine to make decision for you.